-Health Care Reform and Health Care Stocks: Evidence from the Supreme Court Ruling
+Health Care Reform and Health Care Stocks: Evidence from the Affordable Care Act Supreme Court Ruling

-The Patient Protection and Affordable Care Act of 2010 marked a substantial shift in US healthcare policy.
-We create an event study observing the returns of healthcare stocks in the S&P 500 when on June 28, 2012 the US Supreme Court very unexpectedly ruled that the individual mandate, a provision requiring that Americans maintain a certain level of health insurance or face a monetary penalty, was not unconstitutional.
-The paper finds that as a result of the upheaval, over two days following the ruling the cumulative average abnormal return of managed care stocks was -6.7% (equal to -$6.9 bn in market capitalization), while the same metric was -1.2% (-$1.5 bn) for biotechnology companies, 3.2% ($0.4 bn) for hospital firms, 1.9% ($1.6 bn) for healthcare service firms, and 0.5% ($4.8 bn) for pharmaceutical companies.
-Healthcare equipment, distribution, and technology sub-industry stocks had relatively flat cumulative abnormal returns over the period.
+The Patient Protection and Affordable Care Act of 2010 marked a substantial shift in U.S. health care policy.
+This paper creates an event study that measures the impact of the law by observing health care firm stocks in the S&P 500 when on June 28, 2012, the U.S. Supreme Court very unexpectedly did not overturn key sections of the Affordable Care Act in their landmark ruling on NFIB v.
+Sebelius.
+This included upholding the individual mandate, a provision requiring that Americans maintain a certain level of health insurance or face a monetary penalty.
+Following the upheaval, the paper finds cumulative average abnormal returns for managed care stocks of -6.7% (-$6.9 bn in total market capitalization).
+The same metric was -1.2% (-$1.5 bn) for biotechnology companies, 3.2% ($0.4 bn increase) for hospitals, 1.9% ($1.6 bn increase) for health care services, and 0.5% ($4.8 bn increase) for pharmaceutical companies.
+Health care equipment, distribution, and technology stocks had flat cumulative average abnormal returns over the period.

 Keywords: Legislatures, and Voting Behavior, Information and Market Efficiency, Event Studies, Analysis of Health Care Markets, Industrial Policy